Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 You can see that the HPA is created and the consumer-service pod disappeared.

-Let's try and send one message to the Kafka topic.
+Let's try and send a message to the Kafka topic.

 {% highlight bash linenos %}
 $ ./kafka-console-producer.bat --broker-list localhost:32100 --topic messages